jessuppi/toggle-javascript/readme.md

 # Toggle Javascript

-Quickly enable or disable JavaScript per site with a single click using this lightweight and open-source tool for easy debugging and privacy.
+Quickly enable or disable JavaScript per site with a single click using this lightweight tool for easy debugging and privacy.

 ## Changelog